1

 One common challenge in a Temp Fire Risk Assessment role is quickly familiarizing oneself with diverse building layouts and varying fire safety protocols, as assignments may change frequently.
 Effective communication with site staff and management is essential to gather accurate information and ensure compliance with safety standards.
 Additionally, temp assessors often need to adapt to different team dynamics and documentation systems.
 Staying organized, proactive in asking clarifying questions, and maintaining up-to-date knowledge of fire safety regulations can help overcome these challenges and deliver high-quality assessments.

-How do I become a fire risk assessor?
+Can anybody do a fire risk assessment?

 Is fire safety a good career?